 You are applying to a graduate school program or college eventually, maybe next year.
 This is a good opportunity to check your ability now.
 Study for the TOEFL for one or two months, practicing the format and strategies as much as possible.
 Then take the test.
 This might be many, many months before your applications are due, but that’s okay.
 This is because TOEFL scores rely on two things: general academic English language ability and test familiarity/strategy.
 General English ability takes a long time to improve.
 Strategy can be learned more quickly.
 So you want to improve your strategy as much as possible and take the test relatively soon.
 This way, you can see whether your goals are realistic.

 If your score is lower than you expected, you can adjust your plan.
 You will have to improve your general English ability, and that takes time.
 If your score is at the level you want, then that’s great.
-You can spend your time in the next months improving your application in other ways, such as preparing for the GRE, GMAT, or ACT.
+You can spend your time in the next months improving your application in other ways, such as preparing for other standardized exams for admissions.

 Scenario 2 – Applying to Schools Soon